Redheads | missing *Chuck Norris*

 Franka Potente was born on 22 July 1974 in the German town of Dülmen, to Hildegard, a medical assistant, and Dieter Potente, a teacher.
 After her graduation in 1994, she went to the Otto-Falckenberg-Schule, a drama school in Munich, but soon broke off to study at the Lee Strasberg Theatre Institute in New York...

-Born June 28, 1971, Aileen was introduced to show business by her mother Helenann who was doing theater when Aileen was growing up.
+Aileen was introduced to show business by her mother, Helenann, who was doing theatre when Aileen was growing up.
 Aileen begged to audition too, and she began to get parts near her home of Yardley, Pennsylvania.
+Her first show being, ironically "Annie Get Your Gun."
 Aileen's first movie part was one line in Paternity

 A true New Yorker through and through, Michael Rapaport was born in Manhattan, to June Brody, a radio personality, and David Rapaport, a radio program manager.
 He is of Polish Jewish and Russian Jewish descent.
 Rapaport moved to Los Angeles to try stand-up comedy following high school graduation (which came after a series of expulsions)...